 An attribute multiplicity post-fixed with (L) indicates that it is a list of values.

+The multiplicity for the virtual child resources can have the following values:

+A value of "1" indicates that the functionality related to the virtual child resource shall be supported.

+A value of "0..1" indicates that the functionality related to the virtual child resource may be supported.

 The attributes for <resourceTypeAnnc> in the attribute table can have the following set of values:

 MA (Mandatory Announced): The attribute in the original resource is announced to the announced resource.
 The content of such an announced attribute is the same as the content of the original attribute.